Do you want to invite friends or family to come and visit you in Germany?

 The following are listed as proof of Employment by the embassy

-• If student: current proof of school/university registration confirming that the student is exempt from attending lectures during the requested travel period, with an original signature.
+- If student: current proof of school/university registration confirming that the student is exempt from attending lectures during the requested travel period, with an original signature.
 This is also relevant for school-going children.
-They will need to have a letter stating that they are exempt from attending class, or that it is a school holiday period.
+They will need a letter stating that they are exempt from attending class, or that it will be during school holidays.

 Unemployed/Retired: